 What to Avoid:

-- Extreme Health Benefit Claims: Health claims that are considered dubious (miracle cancer cures, for example) and/or lack objective, peer-reviewed studies, or scientific literature to support their effectiveness are unlikely to be accepted.
+- Extreme Health Benefit Claims: Health claims that are considered dubious (miracle cancer cures, for example) and/or lack objective, peer-reviewed studies, or scientific literature to support their effectiveness will not be accepted.

 Frequently Asked Questions

 - Do I have to be a personal trainer or dietician to write for CalorieBee?
 Absolutely not!
 If you do have those credentials be sure to include them in your author bio.
 However, we are a community of everyday experts.
 If you want to write about a diet or workout regimen, you must have tried it yourself, but you do not have to be a professional.
 Be sure to include your own experience in the article, as that will help your readers trust you!